Mahir-Islam/Mahir-Islam.github.io/README.md

 Hello, my name is **Mahirul**.
-I am currently pursuing a Masters degree in Maths and Statistics, with a passion for programming.
-I have a particular interest in data science and machine learning.
+I am a Mathematics graduate, and I have a passion for programming.

+I will be starting a PhD program soon, so I will keep you updated on how that goes.

 Store Coming Soon!